Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

 While many aspects of specific coasting cosmologies have been extensively studied, the question of the growth of LSS has received less attention.
-The time evolution of LSS growth is expressed by the growth factor, $D(z)$ (see Section \ref{sec:Derivation}). \citet{cit:Kolb} derived an expression for $D(z)$ for a quasi-linear coasting universe in which linear expansion is realized through the dominance of an exotic component called K-matter, which has an equation of state parameter $w_\mathrm{K}=-1/3$. \citet{cit:Rhct-Structure} performed a similar derivation in the context of the $R_\mathrm{h}=c\,t$ model.
-Each of these derivations relied on their specific realizations of linear expansion to obtain an expression for $D(z)$, yielding similar but distinct results.
+The time evolution of LSS growth is expressed by the growth factor, $D(z)$ (see Section \ref{sec:Derivation}).
+An expression for $D(z)$ for a quasi-linear coasting universe in which linear expansion is realised through the dominance of an exotic component called K-matter, which has an equation of state parameter $w_\mathrm{K}=-1/3$, was derived by~\citet{cit:Kolb}, while \citet{cit:Rhct-Structure} performed a similar derivation in the context of the $R_\mathrm{h}=c\,t$ model.
+Each of these derivations relied on their specific realisations of linear expansion to motivate polynomial \textit{ans\"{a}tze} when solving the relevant differential equation for $D(z)$, yielding similar but distinct results.
 For the purposes of this work, we will derive an expression for $D(z)$ without making use of any property of a coasting universe other than the $a(t)\propto t$ functional form of its scale factor within the redshift range covered by empirical data.